scala/docs.scala-lang/_overviews/toolkit/sttp-uris.md

 {% endtab %}
 {% endtabs %}

-Notice that the query parameter completely disappeared form the URI when limit is `None`.
+Notice that the query parameter disappears entirely when `limit` is `None`.

 ## Using a sequence as values of a single query parameter